james-trayford/strauss/docs/examples.rst

 Audio Caption (:code:`AudioCaption.ipynb`)
 ******************************************
 The *Audio Caption* example demonstrates how to add audio captions to a sonification, using a text-to-speech (TTS) module.
-The TTS module is not included in the standard Strauss installation, but it can be installed by using :code:`pip install strauss[AI-TTS]`, or with the system text-to-speech module :code:`pyttsx3` (see here for more details see :ref:`tts-install`).
+The TTS module is not included in the standard Strauss installation, but it can be installed by using :code:`pip install strauss[speech]`, or with the system text-to-speech module :code:`pyttsx3` (see here for more details see :ref:`tts-install`).
 This example uses the Strauss :code:`Sampler` to play a short sequence of glockenspiel notes, then generates an audio caption using a standard TTS voice.
-The notebook allows the user to try different voices and languages from TTS.
+The notebook allows the user to try different voices.

 There are examples of audio captioning with different voices in the following spectrogram videos